THE MERCHANT CLASS ACTION AGAINST MASTERCARD AND VISA

 All you need to do to join the claim is to register your details on this website.
 When you register, you will belong to one of two groups:

 If your average annual turnover pre-Covid was less than £100 million you will be in the “opt-out” group.
 “Opt-out” means that a business is automatically included among the claimants and must only register its interest.
-If the CAT certifies the claim, and it then succeeds, registered “opt-out” claimants will be paid their share of damages.
+If the claim succeeds, registered “opt-out” claimants will be paid their share of damages.
 That means you are automatically included in the claim, unless you choose to opt out, and will be entitled to a share of any damages or settlement.
-You can choose not to be part of the claims against Mastercard or Visa by clicking here.
+You can choose not to be part of the claims against Mastercard or Visa by following the steps in What if my business is in the “opt out” category but I do not wish to join the claim? on what you can do if you do not wish to join the claim.
 Please note that by opting out, you will not be eligible to receive any payment in the future, if compensation is awarded.

 No downside risk: claimants will not pay anything towards the claim